kalimawiki/blog-writing/content/posts/navigating-regulatory-compliance-for-pharmaceutical-companies-in-vietnam_-key-moh-updates-2025-11-25.md

 ### 2. Clinical Trial Regulations: GCP & Ethics Strengthened

 Vietnam’s clinical trial oversight continues to be based on **Circular 29/2018/TT-BYT**, which enforces Good Clinical Practice (GCP), ethics committee review, and patient-consent standards.
-Recent regulatory guidance increasingly aligns with **ICH-GCP**, pushing companies to build stronger trial-monitoring systems, ensure ethical protections, and manage data transparency carefully.
+Recent regulatory guidance increasingly aligns with ICH-GCP, pushing companies to build stronger trial-monitoring systems, ensure ethical protections, and manage data transparency carefully.

 ### 3. Pharmacovigilance: Reporting, Safety Monitoring, and Risk Management

 The MOH requires drug sponsors and license-holders to maintain active pharmacovigilance systems, including:

-- Collection and reporting of **adverse drug reactions (ADRs)** to the national Drug Information and ADR Center
+- Collection and reporting of Adverse Drug Reactions (ADRs) to the national Drug Information and ADR Center
 - Periodic safety reporting (e.g., PSURs or equivalent) for certain products
 - Implementation of risk-management measures tailored to specific drug safety profiles

-These systems are already standard in many global pharma markets, but **Vietnam has formalized expectations** in its regulatory guidance.
+These systems are already standard in many global pharma markets, but Vietnam has formalized expectations in its regulatory guidance.

 ### 4. Health Insurance & Pricing: Circular 37/2024 Reform